pu-la/adi1090x-widgets-spotify/README.md

 ### Credit

 - [The upstream repo](https://github.com/adi1090x/widgets) - Absolutely great work by <a href="https://github.com/adi1090x/">Aditya Shakya</a>.
-Licensed under GPL v3.
 - [Spotify TUI](https://github.com/Rigellute/spotify-tui) - The interface for Spotifyd
 - [Spotifyd](https://github.com/Spotifyd/spotifyd) - A Spotify Daemon used to listen to music from Spotify.
 ### Todo

-- [ ] Change the music info scripts to use spt
+- [x] Change the music info scripts to use spt
-- [ ] Change Arin to use spt
+- [x] Change Arin to use spt
-- [ ] Change teh Dashboard to use spt
+- [x] Change the Dashboard to use spt
+- [x] Original repo music widget functionality parity
+- [ ] Add support for 2560 x 1080 Displays (My resolution)
+- [ ] Add a sptlrx module.
+Toggleable?
+(Spotify lyrics)